x42/sound-gambit/README.md

 sound-gambit is a look-ahead digital peak limiter operating on audio files, and intended for, but not limited to, the final step of mastering.
+It support both digital-peak and true-peak threshold constraints.

 Usage
 -----